 American and European semi-trucks are very different.
 You don‘t have to be a truck enthusiast or have brilliant understanding of the mechanical part of these machines to see that semi-trucks used in USA and Europe look very different.
 But why?
 Why different ideas about what the truck should look like prevailed in different places in the world?

-The main difference you see is the overall design of the tractor unit.
+The main difference you see between American and European semi-trucks is the overall design of the tractor unit.
 In Europe we usually see cab-over trucks.
 This means that the cabin is situated above the engine.
 This allows creating flat front surface and the entire truck with its trailer has a cuboid shape.

 Meanwhile trucks used in US, Australia and in many other places in the world feature something called “conventional cab” design.
 This means that the cabin is behind the engine.
 Drivers are sitting further away from the actual front of the truck and look over the long engine cover when driving.
 So why in different places in the world different designs prevailed?